-Required textbook:

-Francis DK Ching.
-Architecture: Form, Space and Order.
-5th edition.
+- Required textbook: - Nigel C. Lewis.
+Design and Order: Perceptual Experience of Built Form Principles in the Planning and Making of Space.
 John Wiley & Sons Inc.: New Jersey.
-2023

-- Technology requirements: - To successfully engage in their learning experiences at the University of Calgary, students are required to have reliable access to digital technology, including broadband internet access.
-The following details provide a basic level of computing - please refer to the School of Architecture, Planning and Landscape for additional information, including specialized software that may be relevant to given programs of study. - A computer with a supported operating system, as well as the latest security, and malware updates; - A current web browser; - Webcam (built-in or external); - Microphone and speaker (built-in or external), or headset with microphone; - Current antivirus and/or firewall software; - Microsoft Office software including Word, Excel and Powerpoint. - Student IT Resources - BDCI Makerspace Training Requirement: - This studio requires the use of the BDCI Makerspace.
-Students must complete all relevant online/in-person University of Calgary safety courses and the online Trajectory Safety training course to be granted access to the BDCI Makerspace.
+2020 - Technology requirements: - To successfully engage in their learning experiences at the University of Calgary, students are required to have reliable access to digital technology, including broadband internet access.
+The following details provide a basic level of computing - please refer to the School of Architecture, Planning and Landscape for additional information, including specialized software that may be relevant to given programs of study. - A computer with a supported operating system, as well as the latest security, and malware updates; - A current web browser; - Webcam (built-in or external); - Microphone and speaker (built-in or external), or headset with microphone; - Current antivirus and/or firewall software; - Microsoft Office software including Word, Excel and Powerpoint. - Student IT Resources